CLOSE X

 14 Apr 2021

 As the old saying goes, “you learn something new every day”.
-For Jo Reed, our VAT manager, the pandemic brought about huge change, therefore a time to learn and adapt.
+For Jo Reed, our VAT manager, the pandemic brought about huge change, therefore a time to learn and adapt and the last 3 years have been spent learning lots of new things every day!

-This month, we caught up with Jo to learn how she started her career in VAT, why she chose GE and her experience starting a new role over 100 miles away during the pandemic.
+This month, we caught up with Jo to learn how she started her career in VAT and why she chose GE.

 What do you enjoy most about your role/GE?

-It sounds very cliché, but I really enjoy the variety in my work.
+It sounds very cliché, but I really enjoy the great people I work with and the variety of work.
 One day you can have a straight-forward query and then a super complicated case that you need to bring the team into.
-Even after 30 years working in VAT, I learn something new every day from my colleagues or a new client.
+Even after over 30 years working in VAT, there are still new things to learn and it’s more interesting than you might think.

 Have you always wanted to work in VAT?
 If not, what motivated you on to your current career path?

-I have always felt very comfortable working within VAT because it’s so logical and ordered.
+I have always felt very comfortable working within VAT because it’s so logical and ordered but with enough nuance to keep you on your toes!

 Why did you choose GE?

 GE chose me!
-I wasn’t initially going to do VAT but after my chat with Richard and Glenis, I knew I wanted to work with them and the team.
-I was also drawn in by the whole GE ethos of breaking boundaries and looking beyond accountancy.
-When I first looked at our website and social media I was really impressed and surprised how modern and slick the branding was.
-Usually accountancy firms can come off quite dated and boring online.
-I knew this was going to be a forward-thinking firm and a great place to work.
+I wasn’t initially going to continue with VAT after leaving HMRC but after my chat with Richard and Glenis, I knew I wanted to work with them and the GE team.
+I was also drawn in by the whole GE ethos of breaking boundaries and looking beyond accountancy to support their clients.

 What do you enjoy most about working at GE?

 The team!
 In my immediate team (VAT) my colleagues are so supportive, helpful and, most of all, so knowledgeable.
 It’s so impressive to see how much knowledge the team have and I’m constantly learning from all of them – I’m lucky.
 Everyone in the wider team are brilliant!
-I started during the pandemic meaning I’ve never met anyone in person.
-It was a bit daunting at first, but the team made me feel so welcome and have continued to be so helpful and patient with all my admin questions.
+I started during the pandemic meaning I’d never met anyone in person until I’d worked there for almost a year!
+It was a bit daunting at first, but the whole GE team made me feel so welcome and have continued to be so helpful and patient with all my admin questions.

 What have been your biggest challenges so far?